 The corporate tax rate is 0%.
 Bahrain is an income tax-free country; there is no corporate or personal income tax in Bahrain (except for certain oil related activities).
 Accordingly, all profits, dividends, or any other income is tax free.
 Bahrain taxes oil and gas companies in the drilling and exploration sector at a rate of 46%.
 There are no exchange control regulations and accordingly there is no restriction on repatriation of capital, profits, royalties, or wages.

-The corporate tax rate is 18%.Reduced rates are 12% (for dividends); 10% (for residents of science and technology parks; for producers of laser and optical equipment; for the sales of self- produced high-tech goods); 50% of the standard rate (for the disposal of shares); and 5% (for members of Science and Technology Association established by the State University).
-For special economical zones the CPT rate is 50% of the standard rate (but not more than 12%) if certain specific requirements are met.
+The standard corporate tax rate is 18% (effective 1 Jan 2012).Effective from 01/01/2015 the tax rate for banks and insurance organizations is 25%.Reduced rates are 12% (for dividends); 10% (for residents of science and technology parks; for producers of laser and optical equipment; for the sales of self– produced high–tech goods); 9% (for residents of free economic zones); 5% (for members of Science and Technology Association established by the State University).

 The corporate tax rate in Belgium: 33.99%.
 A lower (progressive) tax rate may apply to companies that are more than 50% owned by individuals.
 All companies subject to resident or non-resident corporate tax benefit from the risk capital or notional interest deduction that is computed on the companies adjusted equity capital (including retained earnings).
 The deduction equals 2,63 % (3,13 % for small companies) for fiscal year 2015 (taxable years starting 1 January 2014 or later).
 The notional interest deduction reduces the effective tax rate to an average range from 24% to 27% (or lower depending on the equity capital).